magicalpuffin/mli-puffinsystems/site_content/markdown/blog/2023-07-06_the-zsa-moonlander-is-an-expensive-beginner-keyboard.md

 I'm surprised these issues were missed when the layout was designed.
 Looking back at the reviews, I should have also paid more attention to these issues as well.

-## How I Used the Moonlander
+## How I Use the Moonlander

-I purchased the Moonlander for multiple reasons.
-First reason was ergonomics; I had issues with wrist pain on other keyboards and saw positive online reviews for the Moonlander ([Ben Vallack](https://www.youtube.com/watch?v=eSiF7IwOyFw), [Semag Games](https://www.youtube.com/watch?v=Big80AStHSU)).
-Second reason was convenience; many of the other keyboards discussed online were custom made and had fewer keys.

-Over the period of 2 months, I iterated on various keyboard layouts, eventually creating a 36 key layout.
+Despite the issues, the Moonlander provided a great platform for learning an ortholinear layout.
+After around 2 months, I eventually created a 36 key configuration which worked for me.

-Learning ortholinear layout took the longest.
-Took around 2 months to get used to the keyboard

-Some things I learned
+Here are some things I learned:
+- Use 36 keys.
+- Ignore the thumb cluster.
+- Disable RGB.
+-
 - RGB doesn't matter.
 I used it to differentiate between layers but now I just disabled it completely.
 - The wrist rests caused more problems.
 It is better to just hover your hands over the keyboard.
-Even with a 36 key layout, I need to constantly move my hands around to reach all of the keys.
+Even with a 36 key layout, I had to move my hands around to reach all of the keys.
+Fortunately, you can remove.
 - Don't use the thumb cluster.
 A 36 key layout is able to fully fit on the main board, allowing you to use normal keys for thumb keys.
 - Key caps should just be blank.
 Having printed letters just became annoying whenever you rebinded the buttons

-Wrist rests weren't that useful.
-They positioned your wrist too low which ended up being not ergonomic.
-In order to press all of the buttons, I had to constantly move around my hand anyways so it was better to just hover my hands over the keyboard instead, making the wrist rests redundant
+However, at this point, I might as well just make another keyboard.

 ![[static/content/images/blog/20230706/20230706_36key_moonlander.png]]